 The world can be a hectic place, and sometimes you need to find the time to just zone out and get away from the hustle and bustle of modern living.
-Whether you’re packed into a busy train car, sitting in front of your favorite video game, or stuck in your office cubicle, a pair of headphones can transport yourself to another world.
+Whether you’re packed into a busy train car, sitting in front of your favorite video game, or stuck in your office cubicle, a pair of headphones can help transport you to another world.
 That being said, finding a decently priced pair of headphones that can really block out the noise around you can be difficult.

 Many headphones promise noise isolation technology, but that’s a vague term that doesn’t inherently mean much.
 If you really want to step away from the noises around you, you’re going to want noise-canceling headphones.
 Below, we review 11 noise-canceling headphones under $100, highlighting the best models available.

-TD;LR - Best Noise Cancelling Headphones Under $100:
+TD;LR - Best Noise Canceling Headphones Under $100:

 - TaoTronics Active Noise Canceling Headphones

 - Sony MDRZX110NC Noise Canceling Headphones

 - JBL Tune 600 BTNC Noise Canceling Headphones

 - Audio-Technica ATH-ANC500BTBK

 - Boltune Bluetooth Wireless Headphones